CamelCaseCam/GIL/README.md

 ### Commands:
 * compile - compiles the .gil file with the same name as the current directory (not fully implemented)
 * new - creates a new GIL project
+* build-pathway - converts a textual representation of a metabolic pathway into serialized Pathway object to reduce performance cost with large pathways
 * test - used for testing, will be removed later